XanderStrike/goplaxt/README.md

 # Plaxt

+Plex provides webhook integration for all Plex Pass subscribers, and users of their servers.
+A webhook is a request that the Plex application sends to third party services when a user takes an action, such as watching a movie or episode.

+You can ask Plex to send these webhooks to this tool, which will then log those plays in your Trakt account.

 This is a full rewrite of my somewhat popular previous iteration.
 This time it's written in Go and deployable with Docker so I can run it on my own infrastructure instead of Heroku.